 Things like anti-anxiety or migraine medications are common preventive measures that can be taken.
 Depending on the condition, things like water pills and antihistamines are also potential solutions.

-The bottom line is you should bring up your balance and dizziness issues at your next doctor appointment to get the best advice on what actions to take.
+The bottom line is, if you’re feeling off balance while walking, you should bring up those symptoms at your next doctor appointment to get the best advice on what actions to take.
 If the issue is affecting your mobility or making you more likely to fall due to a loss of balance, you should make an appointment as soon as possible.